GameParrot/macOS-Bedrock-Server/README.md

 # macOS-Bedrock-Server
 Mojang Studios only provides a Bedrock Edition server for Windows and Linux, but not macOS.
 This project will allow you to start the Minecraft: Bedrock Edition server on macOS.
 It uses the Wine compatibility layer to run the Windows version of the server on Mac.
+Tou will need to have git or the Xcode command line tools installed.
 To get started, run
 ```
 git clone https://github.com/GameParrot/macOS-Bedrock-Server.git